orkes-io/docs/docs/reference-docs/operators/start-workflow.md

 1. Add task type `Start Workflow Task`.
 2. Select the workflow to start.
-3. Select version if required.
+3. Select the version if required.
+4. Provide the correlationId, if required.
-4. Add the input params to the workflow.
+5. Add the input parameters to the workflow.

 </div>
 <div className="col">